 When it comes to magnet fishing, safety should always be a big concern.
 Here are some crucial safety tips to keep in mind:

-Firstly, wear protective gloves to shield your hands from any sharp or rusty objects that may be retrieved from the water.
+- Wear protective gloves to shield hands from any sharp or rusty objects that may be retrieved from the water;

-Secondly, take the time to familiarise yourself with local regulations governing magnet fishing in your area.
-Make sure you have any necessary permissions and are aware of any prohibited locations.
+- Secondly, take the time to check local regulations governing magnet fishing in the area.
+Make sure all necessary permissions are obtained and any prohibited locations are known;

-Before casting your magnet, double-check that all equipment is securely fastened and in good condition.
+- Before casting the magnet, double-check that all equipment is securely fastened and in good condition;

-Lastly, responsibly dispose of any waste or debris you collect from the water to help preserve the environment for future enjoyment.
+- Lastly, responsibly dispose of any waste or debris collected from the water to help preserve the environment for future enjoyment;